isomerpages/nlb-mobile-guide/pages/Parent.md

 <body>

+<p>There are many ways to bond with your loved ones through reading and learning!
+The infographic below is a great place to start.</p>
 <p>For more information on how to use the NLB Mobile app, click <span style="background-color: #00ffff;">here</span>.</p>
 <p>For more information on how to use the Libby app, click <span style="background-color: #00ffff;">here</span>.</p>
 <h2>More Tips</h2>
 <button class="accordion">It’s great that I can sign my child up to be an NLB member online!
 How do I do that?</button>

 <div class="panel">